antoineDulhoste/peloton-de-voiture-autonome-POM-/README.md

 Use to compile :

   make

-Compile and run:

-  make run
+  make win (for windows compilation)